ADA Compliance for Websites in Plain English

 - users don’t want to disclose their disability

-A widget is also a separate and unequal experience which is a violation of the ADA.
+Relying upon an accessibility widget also creates a separate and unequal experience which is a violation of the ADA.

-Think about it, why would one person have to go through a separate toolbar to access a website when everyone else can simply access the website?
+Think about it, why would one person have to go through a widget to access a website when everyone else can simply access the website?

 And, beyond all of this, even if we assumed that the widget didn’t have these problems, it still doesn’t make your website accessible.